AncientAbacus/US-Power-Outage-Trends/README.md

 1. Taking a row of units and concatenating those to the column names so they would not be recognized as actual data entries.
 Dropping that row from the dataframe afterwards. <br />
 2. Combining the 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' columns to make them one column ('OUTAGE.START') to represent the time the power went out as a pandas datetime type.
 Then, dropping the two columns since they are not needed anymore. <br />
 3. Combining the 'OUTAGE.RESTORATION.DATE' and 'OUTAGE.RESTORATION.TIME' columns to make them one column ('OUTAGE.RESTORATION') to represent the time the power was restored as a pandas datetime type.
 Then, dropping the two columns since they are not needed anymore. <br />
 4. Manually checking each column to assess the type of the values in that column.
-We changed them accordingly to have them make more sense (ex. changing the type of the 'YEAR' column to an 'Int64' type instead of 'float'). <br />
+We changed them accordingly to have them make more sense (ex: changing the type of the 'YEAR' column to an 'Int64' type instead of 'float'). <br />

 ## Exploratory Data Analysis (EDA)
 We explored this dataset with various univariate and bivariate analyses and utilized different ways to display them. <br />